P-Silva1974746/Moose_Robot_Uneven_Terrain/improvements.md

 Extensive training
 -
-The training regime is still the same, 100 000 timesteps per map, however the model was trained longer in order to try to reach the conversion of the mean reward rollout per episode, the model was trained in total for 10 million timesteps
+The training regime is still the same, 100 000 timesteps per map as described in the section 3F of our paper, however the model was trained longer in order to try to reach the conversion of the mean reward rollout per episode, the model was trained in total for 10 million timesteps